Baseline Predictions for the next Sixty Odd Years

 For some time my baseline scenario has been as follows: we are so screwed.

 We can expect a complete collapse of the Ocean’s ability to provide fish.
 Japan, the worst offender in this, will also be the worst hit.
 That doesn’t make me happy, but it does make me laugh.
-This effects the oxygen cycle and worst case we could kill ourselves off entirely.
+This affects the oxygen cycle and worst case we could kill ourselves off entirely.
 Assuming we don’t, however…

 We are currently seeing a hiatus in Climate Change.
 My friend Stirling predicted that years ago, and predicted it would be used to simply double down on stupidity like fracking.
 It is being.
 If/when the sun warms up, we are fried.
 Various processes are past the point of no return, we are going to see huge methane releases from Russia, for example.
 We are going to have worse global warming than the worst mainstream predictions.